 Meet the team

-Karen David, Gallery Manager: Karen joined the gallery in February 2016 as Gallery Manager, sharing the role with Rebecca.
+Karen David, Gallery Manager: Karen joined the gallery in February 2016 as Gallery Manager.
 Karen is also an artist, curator and writer.
 In 2013 she initiated an online publication named Cork Lined Rooms; a collection of interviews with artists.
 Karen graduated from Wimbledon College of Art in 2012, with an MA in Fine Art.
+As well as managing the exhibition programme, Karen curates the Perimeter Space; a 16m window space that explores experimental projects in the periphery of the main Griffin Gallery space.

 Mathew Gibson, Residency Co-ordinator: Mathew’s focus is the Griffin Gallery Residency Programme, which encompasses the annual Griffin Art Prize, International, Project-based and TFAC (The Fine Art Collective) artist residencies.
 Mathew played an instrumental role in establishing the Griffin Art Prize in 2012, and prior to that was the Winsor & Newton Resident Artist.
 Mathew is also a practicing artist, and has recently shown work at CHARLIE SMITH London; London Art Fair; The Future Can Wait and Perfectionism (part II) at Griffin Gallery.